YABOIpy/Go-Joiner/README.md

 Go Joiner

 Token Joiner With TLS And Works Proxyless
-Tokens Dont Lock and No Captcha Due to Slow Joining
+Tokens Dont Lock and No Captcha Very Fast Join speed

 ```